 So, this company’s message of “come and invest with us” was falling on deaf ears.
-It was targeted at middle class people and they weren’t listening.
-If they could raise the aspirations of their target audience by talking about benefits of investment like being able to afford vacation, that could have meant something.
+It was targeted at middle-class people and they weren’t listening.
+If they could raise the aspirations of their target audience by talking about the benefits of investment like being able to afford a vacation, that could have meant something.
 But they were offended by the images in a blog that showed women dressed casually on a beach.

 Suggesting vacation is a random example.
 Their objection to “casual” images in the blog is also a random example.
 But these examples represent the most common problem related to content marketing.
 And that is:

 You as a business owner or as a brand custodian want to give reasons to your buyers to consider buying from you.
 But more often than not, these are not the reasons that your buyer wants to hear.
 Consider doing a content audit to get some feedback.

 In a nutshell, the most common problems with content are:

 - Wrong message: You are not saying what will get your buyers’ attention.

 - Content fatigue: Because there’s no solid idea behind your content, your content team gets bored or runs out of ideas to write about.

 - Lack of consistency: Because you don’t have a content strategy, you start off by producing a certain number of content pieces a week but soon that number becomes zero.

 Solving these kinds of content issues requires a change of mindset.

 These are not the right kind of content problems to have if you claim to put serious effort into the content.
 If you are clear that you need content to widen your sales funnel and increase your conversion rate, you’ll face a completely different category of challenges: